itjope/one-way-openlayers/README.md

 ## Examples

-We have several examples [in the examples folder](https://github.com/itjope/one-way-openlayers/tree/master/examples).
+More examples [in the examples folder](https://github.com/itjope/one-way-openlayers/tree/master/examples).
 Here is the first one to get you started:

 ```javascript
 import OneWayOpenLayers from 'one-way-openlayers'